Information for Participants

 The full packing list is primarily for the cast.
 The list is different for men and women, and each list has three sections - compulsory items, requested items and optional items.
 We cannot guarantee that everything on the list will be used, so please do not purchase anything for the Project, especially anything on the requested or optional lists.

-Band, Crew and Support have been advised of any supplies, clothing, etc they are required to bring; however, all volunteers are encouraged to have a look at the optional items on the cast list and see if there's anything you can or would like to contribute.
+Crew and Support will be advised by email of any supplies, clothing, etc they are required to bring; however, all volunteers are encouraged to have a look at the optional items on the cast list and see if there's anything you can or would like to contribute.

 We also invite anyone to bring blowup mattresses and/or bedding suitable for the sleep room.
 These can be dropped off to the Support Desk on arrival and will be set up for everyone to use.